Brunch Spots in Vancouver

 Not everyone wants to sit down over another plate of bacon and eggs.
 Brunch can be a great excuse to mix things up, and experiment with a new cuisine, or just a new take on brunch.
 You’ll find plenty of Vancouver restaurants taking a unique approach to brunch, for a meal that you’ll be talking about for days.

-Try: At Café Medina, brunch isn’t just something they do well, it’s what they focus on.
+Try: At Café Medina and Chambar brunch isn’t just something they do well, it’s what they focus on.
 The restaurant’s Mediterranean-inspired dishes are a breath of fresh air; try the tagine with eggs, spicy merguez sausage and chickpeas, which is guaranteed to break you out of your brunch rut.
 Italians don’t traditionally brunch, but over at Ask for Luigi, they’ve invented their own version of the meal.
 Their tagliatelle alla carbonara with a poached egg on top is rich, decadent and makes perfect sense.